doyu/elc2019/index.md

 # **Why no ML in IoT ?**
 ![](images/screenshot.png)
 ???
+- I'll explain the reason later.
-- I'll show ML inference running on MCU.
+- Let's see ML inference running on MCU.
 - You'll get some feeling of what it's about.
 ---
 background-image: url(images/demo.png)